Dog Behaviour by The Way of the Dog

 What does it involve?

 Behaviour modification involves the replacing of incompatible behaviours with compatible behaviours.
 This may be achieved through shaping new behaviours, helping a dog desensitise to a particular provocation, or teaching a dog to respond in a different manner to a particular event.
-We provide assistance, support and guidance to aid with the modification and rehabilitation of dogs – of any breed – that are demonstrating behaviours that might be associated with issues such as:
+We provide assistance, support and guidance to aid with the modification and management of dogs – of any breed – that are demonstrating behaviours that might be associated with issues such as:

 Fear is a natural and normal behaviour for a dog to exhibit, it is certainly the case that certain types of fear are important for a species to survive.
 It is determining what constitutes normal levels of fear and extreme levels of fear that can often be the problem for dog owners.
 A phobia is a fear response at a much greater intensity.